 IUCN and the Global Water Initiative partners conduct vulnerability assessment training

-IUCN as part of The Global Water Initiative (GWI) has carried vulnerability assessment training across four countries in East Africa – Ethiopia, Uganda, Tanzania and Kenya.
-The training uses the tools such as Climate Vulnerability and Capacity Analysis (CVCA) developed by CARE; and CRiSTAL (Community-based Risk Screening Tool - Adaptation and Livelihoods) produced by IUCN, IISD, SEI and Intercoperation.
+IUCN as part of The Global Water Initiative (GWI) conducted vulnerability assessment trainings across four countries in East Africa – Ethiopia, Uganda, Tanzania and Kenya.

-GWI is ‘ensuring that vulnerable populations world-wide have reliable access to clean water in such a way that their dignity, rights, culture and natural environment are not negatively impacted’.
+The training uses tools such as Climate Vulnerability and Capacity Analysis (CVCA) developed by CARE; and CRiSTAL (Community-based Risk Screening Tool - Adaptation and Livelihoods) produced by IUCN, IISD, SEI and Intercooperation.
+GWI mission is ‘ensuring that vulnerable populations world-wide have reliable access to clean water in such a way that their dignity, rights, culture and natural environment are not negatively impacted’.

 During the training sessions, community members participated in identifying climatic hazards, the impacts of these hazards, and defining the coping strategies they use to deal with the impacts.
 They also discussed alternative coping strategies and the resources needed to put them in place.
 The trained facilitators then went on to analyze the information to assess whether a project is climate proof and what adaptation approaches could be implemented to reduce vulnerability.